modsim/ChromaHD-genmesh/README.md

 - [ ] Plugin(DiscretizationError)
 - [ ] Implement porosity control: manipulate porosity by adding/removing beads
 - [ ] Implement debug/release version handling
+- [ ] it might be neater to scale bed, updatebounds, then translate bed
+- [ ] Incorporate packbin.py in code.
+Output binning required by CADET-GE for poly.
+- [ ] Make changes necessary for XNS Generic Implementation of Chromatography
+- [ ] Consider creating a mesh.info output with all the mesh data (lengths, volumes, quality etc) in json format
+- [ ] print exact version of gmsh and occt used

 Known Issues